IronBrandon/Godot-GameJolt-API/README.md

 3. (_optional_) Rename the folder "Godot-GameJolt-API" to "gamejolt_api".
 4. Next, go to **Project > Project Settings... > Plugins** and enable the "GameJolt API" plugin.

-Now, you can add the custom node GameJoltAPI to your main scene or as a singleton.
+Now, you can add the custom node _GameJoltAPI_ to your main scene or as a singleton.

 ## Getting Started

+**_this section is incomplete_**

-For extra detail on all methods, read the custom docs by pressing F1 and typing GameJolt!
+For details on all methods, read the custom docs by pressing F1 and typing GameJolt!

 (_you can also read the online documentation below_)

 ## Latest Documentation

+**_this section is incomplete_**

 Any missing methods are untested, if you find any issues please report them.